WRF Physics¶

 cu_physics=96

-New mass-flux scheme with deep and shallow components and momentum transport.
+A mass-flux scheme with deep/shallow components, and momentum transport.

 Han and Pan, 2011